CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

      > **Note:** Next, you need to enable data collection in the newly provisioned Log Analytics workspace of diagnostics from the Azure Virtual Desktop environment, performance counters from the session hosts, and Windows Event Logs from the Azure Virtual Desktop session hosts.

 ### Task 3: Set up the Virtual Desktop Insights configuration workbook

+In this task, you will configure the Virtual Desktop Insights workbook by enabling diagnostic settings, creating a data collection rule, and applying it to your host pool and workspace.
+You’ll also install the Azure Monitor extension so AVD can start sending monitoring data into Log Analytics.

 > **Note:** When opening Azure Virtual Desktop Insights for the first time, you need to set up Azure Virtual Desktop Insights to target your Azure Virtual Desktop environment.